s-cork/HashRouting/README.md

 If you do `routing.set_url_hash` inside the `__init__` method or `form_show` event, be careful, you may cause an infinite loop if your `url_hash` points to the same form and `redirect=True`!
 <br>
-In this case you will get a `warning` from the `routing.logger` and navigation/redirection will be haulted.
+In this case, you will get a `warning` from the `routing.logger` and navigation/redirection will be halted.

-Navigation will be haulted:
+Navigation will be halted:
 * after 5 navigation attempts without loading a form to `content_panel`

 <br>